Cohomological Hall algebra of Higgs sheaves on a curve: Introduction

 Finally, by the nonabelian Hodge correspondence \cite{art:simpson1994-II}, moduli spaces of stable rank $r$ Higgs bundles on $X$ are diffeomorphic to (twisted) character varieties of $X$ for the group $\mathsf{GL}(r)$.
 The topology of the latter moduli space has been extensively studied by Hausel, Letellier and Rodriguez-Villegas (cf.\ \cite{art:hauselletellierrodriguezvillegas2013} and the conjectures stated therein).
-To better understanding \emph{loc.cit.} from a representation theoretic point of view, Davison and Meinhardt \cite{art:davisonmeinhardt2016} have introduced a cohomological Hall algebra à la Kontsevich-Soibelman associated with the untwisted character stack for $\mathsf{GL}(r)$.
-We propose the following conjecture, which can be seen as a representation theoretical version of the nonabelian Hodge correspondence.
-The following conjecture was also made by B. Davison (see e.g. \cite{art:davison2016}). \begin{conjecture} The algebra $\COHA_{\Higgs^{\mathsf{ss},0}(X)}$ is isomorphic to the Davison-Meinhard Cohomological Hall algebra of the genus $g$ untwisted character variety. \end{conjecture}
+In \cite{art:portasala2019}, the first-named author and Mauro Porta have constructed cohomological Hall algebras for the moduli stack of vector bundles with flat connections on $X$ and for the character stack of $X$ for the group $\mathsf{GL}(r)$, respectively.
+In addition, in \emph{loc.cit.}, some relations between the three different cohomological Hall algebras have been established.
+We propose the following conjecture, which can be seen as a representation theoretical version of the nonabelian Hodge correspondence.\footnote{There is an equivalent construction of cohomological Hall algebra of the untwisted character stack for $\mathsf{GL}(r)$ by means of Kontsevich-Soibelman critical CoHA (see \cite{art:davisonmeinhardt2016, Davison_character}).
+The conjecture \ref{conj} was also made by B. Davison (see e.g. \cite{art:davison2016}).} \begin{conjecture} The algebra $\COHA_{\Higgs^{\mathsf{ss},0}(X)}$ is isomorphic to the cohomological Hall algebra of the genus $g$ untwisted character stack. \end{conjecture}

 This paper is organized as follows.
 Section \ref{sec:CohHiggs} provides notations and serves as a reminder concerning stacks of coherent and Higgs sheaves on smooth projective curves.
 The cohomological Hall algebras (or $A$-homological Hall algebras) are defined in Section \ref{sec:COHAHiggs}.
 From this point on, we restrict ourselves to the context of Borel-Moore homology.
 In Section \ref{sec:torsionfreeness} we introduce the universal cohomology ring of the stacks of coherent sheaves on curves of a fixed genus, and prove the torsion-freeness result.
 Section \ref{sec:generation} is devoted to the generation theorem.